OladapoObadina/All-Life-Bank-Project/README.md

 - CCAvg: Avg. spending on credit cards per month (in thousand dollars)

- -Education: Education Level.
+- Education: Education Level.
 1: Undergrad; 2: Graduate;3: Advanced/Professional

 - Mortgage: Value of house mortgage if any. (in thousand dollars)